 This exposure of incapacity could have been through something within the Quran or outside of it; for instance, it was possible for the Almighty God to grant extraordinary power to the Prophet (S), calling those doubting the Quran's sanctity to contend with his power so that their defeat against the Prophet (S) would serve as evidence of the divine nature of his book.
-However, phrases like "lā yatūna bi mithlihī", "fa'tū bi sūratin mithlihī ", "fa'tū bi 'ashr sowarin mithlihī" and "falya'tū bi ḥadīthin mithliḥī" in the aforementioned verses indicate that the challenge pertains to the Quran itself, and the deniers and doubters have been asked to bring forth something comparable to the Quran, or ten chapters thereof, or a single chapter.
+However, phrases such as "lā yatūna bi mithlihī," "fa'tū bi sūratin mithlihī," "fa'tū bi 'ashr sowarin mithlihī," and "falya'tū bi hadīthin mithlihī," in the aforementioned verses indicate that the challenge pertains to the Quran itself, and the deniers and doubters have been asked to bring forth something comparable to the Quran, or ten chapters thereof, or at least a single chapter.
 Thus, uncovering the central theme of the Quran's challenge depends on determining the criteria for similarity; that is, it must be specified in what way the opponents were called to present something similar to the Quran.

-Y,1 Criteria for Similarity
+2-1.
+Criteria for Similarity

 In order to determine the criteria for similarity, it is essential to refer to the understanding of the contemporaries at the time of revelation regarding the verses of challenge.
 This is because, unlike some verses whose meanings do not depend on the understanding of people from the time of revelation and whose divine purpose may be much higher or even different from their interpretations, which can be uncovered in later periods through the guidance of the Imams (AS) or the reflections of scholars, the meaning of the verses of challenge is entirely dependent on the mindset of the people of the Prophet's era.
 God addresses them and calls them to something they were required to respond to and take a position on.
-Therefore, since the initial audience of these verses is the contemporaries of the revelation, the criteria for similarity is based on what they understood.
-If they had not apprehended the challenge and did not grasp how what they were called to produce should be similar to the Quran, the purpose of the challenge, which was to prove the sacredness of the Quran, would not have been achieved.
+Therefore, since the initial audience of these verses is the contemporaries of the challenge and did not grasp how what they were called to produce should be similar to the Quran, the purpose of the challenge, which was to prove the sacredness of the Quran, would not have been achieved.

-It is also clear that they did not feel incapable of responding to all the features of the Quran, because the Quran is a balanced Arabic speech, consisting of sentences, phrases, verses and chapters and containing accounts of the past, commands, prohibitions, instructions, recommendations, and so on, which the deniers had the ability to create like it.
-Hence, they stated, "If we wished, we could say like this; this is nothing but the tales of the ancients" (Quran 8:31).
-Therefore, in discovering the criteria for similarity, it is necessary to see from what aspects the opponents felt helpless and powerless in the face of the Quran at the time of revelation.
+It is also clear that they did not feel incapable of responding to all the features of the Quran as the Quran is a balanced Arabic speech, consisting of sentences, phrases, verses and chapters as well as accounts of the past, commands, prohibitions, instructions, recommendations, and so on, which the deniers had the ability to create like it.
+Therefore, they stated, "If we wished, we could say like this; this is nothing but the tales of the ancients" (Quran 8:31).
+Thus, in discovering the criteria for similarity, it is necessary to see from what aspects the opponents felt helpless and powerless in the face of the Quran at the time of revelation.

-Y,Y The Aspect of the Opponents' Powerlessness before the Quran
+2-2.
+The Aspect of the Opponents' Powerlessness before the Quran